cshum/imagor/README.md

 #### Image Bombs Prevention

-Imagor checks the image type and its resolution before the actual processing happens.
+imagor checks the image type and its resolution before the actual processing happens.
 The processing will be rejected if the image dimensions are too big, which protects from so-called "image bombs".
 You can set the max allowed image resolution and dimensions using `VIPS_MAX_RESOLUTION`, `VIPS_MAX_WIDTH`, `VIPS_MAX_HEIGHT`:

 ```dotenv
 VIPS_MAX_RESOLUTION=16800000